-The original two layer model reacts only slowly to the atmospheric forcing, delaying the fluxes' response to atmospheric forcing.
-Such a time lag leads to a shift in the diurnal cycle and is problematic for the coupling to atmospheric models since surface

-- fluxes are one of the main drivers of regional and local circulation as well as cloud development.
+The original two layer model reacts only slowly to the atmospheric forcing, delaying the fluxes' response.
+Such a time lag leads to a shift in the diurnal cycle and is problematic for the coupling to atmospheric models since surface fluxes are one of the main drivers of regional and local circulation as well as cloud development.
 These will certainly be affected by erroneous surface flux dynamics.
-In our specific case, the dampening of the diurnal temperature cycle and and the delay in surface fluxes may reduce the intensity of the land-lake breeze or may delay its development through a reduction of differential heating between land and lake surface. - However, there is still a minor delay visible in the modified Hybrid as the surface temperature is purely diagnostic and dependent on $\overline{T_1}$ .
+In our specific case, the dampening of the diurnal temperature cycle and the delay in surface fluxes may reduce the intensity of the land-lake breeze or may delay its development through a reduction of differential heating between land and lake surface.
+However, there is still a minor delay visible in the modified Hybrid as the surface temperature is purely diagnostic and dependent on \overline{T}1 .
 This is discussed in more detail in Sect.
 5.4.

 Table 3 shows the results of the RMSD between the modelled results and the reference quantities.
-With the modified Hybrid model there is a 40-60 % improvement in

-- the RMSDs compared to the original Hybrid, when both are compared against SEWAB.
+With the modified Hybrid model there is a 40-60 % improvement in the RMSDs compared to the original Hybrid, when both are compared against SEWAB.
 The only notable exception for this is 6 August at ITP, where a strong deviation of turbulent fluxes derived by SEWAB and measured fluxes was encountered.
-This is due to a problem with SEWAB for this day as it falls into a dry interval between rainy periods, where SEWAB underestimates the soil water content.
-The picture is more diverse for - the comparison between the energy balance corrected EC fluxes and Hybrid.
-There is reduction in the error for all instances, except $Q_H$ on 6 August at ITP, but the reductions cover a much larger range from less than 1% to 80%.
+This is due to an underestimation of soil water content by SEWAB as 6 August falls into a dry interval between rainy periods, where SEWAB underestimates the soil water content.
+The picture is more diverse for the comparison between the energy balance corrected EC fluxes and Hybrid.
+There is a reduction in the error for all cases, except $Q{\rm H}$ on 6 August at ITP, but the reductions cover a much larger range from less than 1 to 80%.
 Due to data quality concerns the number of comparable elements is much lower (N given in Table 3) and probably too small for meaningful statistics in case of UBT.
-This is especially true as the daytime - lake breeze influence coincides with the times when one would expect the best quality of EC fluxes.
+This is especially true as the daytime lake breeze influence coincides with the times with periods of usually higher quality of EC fluxes.
 As flux qualities are usually lower during conditions with limited vertical exchange (stable stratification), EC fluxes at ITP mainly reflect the daytime model performance whereas the comparison with SEWAB also takes into account the night-time, where fluxes and therefore absolute differences are smaller.
-The small improvement of RMSD of $Q{\rm H}$ and $Q{\rm H{EC,EBC}}$ at ITP can be explained by the fact that the modified Hybrid follows the dynamics of EC, but flux estimates are larger and of the same magnitude as fluxes calculated by SEWAB.
-Mauder et al. (2006) have estimated the error or EC
+The small improvement of RMSD of $Q{\rm H}$ and $Q{\rm H{\rm EC,EBC}}$ at ITP can be explained by the fact that the modified Hybrid follows the dynamics of EC, but flux estimates are larger and of the same magnitude as fluxes calculated by SEWAB.
+Mauder et al. (2006) have estimated the error or EC measurements to be 5% or $<10 \text{ W} \text{ m}^2$ for $Q{\rm H}$ and 15 % or <30 W m-2 for $Q{\rm E}$.
+Additional uncertainty t[h]